copier-org/copier/CONTRIBUTING.md

 3. Use poetry to setup a development environment

     ```sh
+    # Tell Poetry to create the virtualenv in the project directory
+    poetry config virtualenvs.in-project true --local

     # Create a virtualenv with all dependencies from pyproject.toml
     poetry install -E docs